Daniel Keast

 Books I've Read, Dystopian Novels Book Club

-The real name of the main character of this book is never revealed, he is referred to as Theo throughout the story.
+The real name of the main character of this book is never revealed.
+He is referred to as Theo throughout the story.
 Theo is the name of his friend at University who lived in the room next door.
 That friend was murdered in a duel with a rich sociopath also attending the University.
 This happened over an argument over how said sociopath was treating a woman at a house party.
-After the murder the main character adopts his friends name and life, since he has no real future otherwise and Theo’s parents and family are effectively estranged.
+After the murder the main character adopts his friend’s name and life, since he has no real future otherwise and Theo’s parents and family are effectively estranged.

 In the world of the book all crimes are effectively legal if you can afford to pay an amount of money scaled to the severity of the crime.
 This is handled by a giant corporation which has taken over the running of the state.
-Theo is a civil servant weighing up the value of peoples lives.
+Theo is a civil servant weighing up the value of people’s lives.